 You can reach the south end of Mill Creek Marsh by taking Route 3 to the Mill Creek Mall and parking next to the Bob’s Discount Furniture.

+Once the proposed site of a townhouse development, Mill Creek Marsh was preserved and restored by the agency in 1998.
+The invasive Phragmites reeds that had choked the marsh were replaced with native plant species to attract a diversity of aquatic life and birds and tidal flows were reestablished in the wetlands.
 The one-mile Mill Creek Marsh Trail provides breathtaking views of the wetlands and the New York City skyline which frame the 209-acre natural area.
 The most notable characteristic of the marsh is the dozens of ancient white cedar stumps that dot the waterway.
 They are the last remnants of a primeval forest that once covered a third of the area for hundreds of years.
 Today the rot resistant stumps serve as perches for egrets and shorebirds, making the marsh an especially popular destination for bird watchers.

 The tide will affect what you see in the Mill Creek Marsh.
 At high tide the shoreline is covered by six feet of water.
 At low tide the water line falls below the mudflats, revealing the edges of the channel.
 The tidal flow affects the visibility of the channels.
 When the tide goes out, the channels are more visible.
 If the tide is coming in, the channels will be difficult to see.
 At mid to high tide, additional areas are available for exploration.